nxhhoang/Extended_AdvancedProgrammingAssignment_K242/README.md

 - Press w, W, ▲ to rotate
 - Press p, P,   to pause
 - Press r, R,   to resume
+- Press o, O,   to save game
 - Press SPACE   to drop instantly

+# Updates
+- Tetris now can be played in Linux and Window.
+- Add Mode Options: Levels, Continue last time playing (if saved), Help List.